-- 1. Out-of-school suspension absences will be recorded as unexcused, but will be allowed to make up work using the same process as an excused absence. - 2.
+- 1. Out-of-school suspension absences will be considered excused.
+Students will have the same period of time to submit make up work for an excused absence. - 2.
 Students assigned to in-school suspension are not considered absent.

-D. REQUIREMENTS FOR CREDIT EARNING COURSES (1003.436, F.S)
+D. REQUIREMENTS FOR CREDIT EARNING COURSES

-- In order for a student enrolled in a credit earning course, the student must be in class(es) for a minimum of 135 hours unless the student has demonstrated mastery of the student performance standards and has adhered to the high school attendance policy and procedures.
+- 1. In order for a student enrolled in a credit earning course, the student must be in class(es) for a minimum of 135 hours unless the student has demonstrated mastery of the student performance standards and has adhered to the high school attendance policy and procedures.
 This mastery includes courses taken in summer school through performance based instruction, block scheduling, credit recovery program, or course modifications that combine courses. - 2.
-When a student in grades 7-12 accumulates over 15 unexcused absences in a course within a semester, credit may be withheld.
+When a student in grades 7-12 accumulates over 15 unexcused absences in a course within a semester, credit shall be withheld.
 Parents will be notified when the student accumulates 5 unexcused absences in a semester.
 The report card will show current absences, first semester, and second semester absences.
 In a year-long course, if a student fails a semester because of attendance but passes the other semester, then the two semesters will be averaged to determine if credit for the course will be awarded for the entire year (highest awarded grade is 60). - 3.
 If extended illnesses will be in excess of six weeks, parents must notify guidance in order to apply for homebound instruction. - 4.
 Work students must be in attendance in order to receive work hours' credit for that day.